Nae Danger: Brand

 The product name was initially brought up by Ross Gourlay while joking with friends.
 However, Gourlay had seen the potential in such a product name and believed he could compete with the market leaders, while entering the Scottish market through a quirky brand name.
 The saying "Nae Danger" is a commonly known south-western Scottish regional dialect for "No Problem" and this features on the can as well as other phrases such as "Aye..
 Ye Cannae Whack It".
 The drink prides itself on being "only a quid", meaning that every can is £1 to purchase.
 Gourlay, is a director of Glencrest Ltd.

 Products

 Flavours

 Nae Danger comes in four different flavours.
 The original flavours were Blue Raspberry and Red Blueberry and these came in 500ml cans.
 The company then went on to create an original energy drink which conforms to traditional energy drink flavour.
 There was also a "Nae Sugar" (No Sugar) version of Blue Raspberry released which had the same flavour as the standard Blue Raspberry.
 The company then went on to release two sports drinks, again with the flavour Blue Raspberry and a new addition of Orange.

-In July 2013, they launched a SHY & DRS brand can of 'Original Energy' which featured a free download of their hit single "Relapse".